slavabdev/MS2-coffeeshop-website/README.md

     - To get rid of a user from typing manually, phone number and email are made as links.
 The menu is decorated as the link either and opens in a new tab.

-**Testing User Stories from User Experience (UX) Section**
-  - As a **new visitor**, I want to understand whom this website belongs to and what its purpose.
-    - Upon entering the website user sees a hero image with name and profession of the owner.
-There are also two clear call-to-action buttons below the text.
- - As a **new visitor**, I want to easily navigate the site to get a content what I need.
-    - The website has a clear, responsive and fixed navigation bar, which allow to user navigate the site sections easily.
-    - Every navigation bar item is highlighted depending on the section where user is in (during scrolling it happens automatically).
-  - As a **new visitor**, I want to see a website, which works properly on my device.
-    - Website is made fully responsive, so it’s convenient to browse on a desktop, tablet and mobile devices.
- - As a **new visitor**, I want to see a fully-filled website with up-to-date information.
-    - All information, including description, contact details and internal/external files are relevant and up-to-date.
-- As an **interested visitor**, I want to find more details about professional skills and projects he has implemented.
-    - The relevant sections have a prominent headline and are easily accessible through the navigation bar.
-    - The project section has a button, which lead user to external file with detailed portfolio.
-- As an **interested visitor**, I want to be able to download the professional’s CV and take a look at his social media pages, especially Linkedin.
-    - For the user’s convenience, there are two buttons which allow him to download a CV.
-One located at the top of the website (hero-image section) and the second on the bottom (contact section).
-    - The relevant links to social media accounts are located in the footer section (right below the contacts section).
-- As an **interested visitor**, I want to easily find out how to contact with professional for further discussion.
-    - User can easily get to Contacts section either through the navigation bar, or the “Hire me” button from the hero image section.
-- As an **interested visitor**, I want to be able contact professional directly. (without a necessity to fill any forms).
-    - There are several ways to contact the professional.
-User may do it by filling a contact form as well as by phone, email or WhatsApp.

 ### Further testing
 - The website was tested on the following browsers:
     * Google Chrome;